 - Please note that OKJobMatch no longer supports Internet Explorer.

 - File weekly certifications on UI.ok.gov for every week you are unemployed.
-Weekly claims are necessary to receive benefits.
-Weeks run Sunday to Saturday, so you must file Sunday or later for the previous week.
+Weekly certifications are necessary to receive benefits, and become available the Sunday after a week has completed.

 Your benefits will paid to you on an Unemployment Insurance debit card.
 The card will be issued to you at the time your first eligible week processes; although, keep in mind your first week is your waiting period and no benefits will be paid that week.
 It may take 1-2 weeks to receive your card.
 Do not throw the debit card away, as you will need it to retrieve funds or set up a bank transfer to put the funds in your personal bank.